What is the specialization of B. Riley FBR, Inc.?

 What influenced constructing the Fund in this fashion?

 The Fund leverages the B. Riley FBR Research Group’s team of over 20 experienced analysts who diligently study companies in the Fund’s portfolio.
 Additionally, they have relationships with the management teams with many of the companies and speak with them regularly.
 The portfolio generally consists of 25-50 securities represented in the Buy List that represent the B. Riley FBR Research Group’s “top picks”.
 We consider this resource to be a unique competitive advantage.
 Click here to learn more about the Fund.

 How do you view the Portfolio you are providing to your investors?

 It is virtually impossible for a retail investor or their financial advisor to monitor thousands of small and micro-cap companies and build a portfolio with a high probability of outperforming the market.
-The B. Riley & Co.
-Research Group has been selling their research product to institutional investment managers for almost 20 years.
+The B. Riley FBR Research Group has been selling their research product to institutional investment managers for almost 20 years.
 The B. Riley Diversified Equity Fund is an ancillary byproduct of the work done by the Research Group.
 The Fund is designed to provide individual investors with a sophisticated vehicle which participates in investment ideas traditionally reserved for institutional hedge fund managers.

 How does a rules-based approach to portfolio management benefit the Fund’s performance?